-After reading this 2012 annual report, please share it with your friends, neighbors and co-workers.
-Ask them to step forward and make a commitment to secure their civil right to keep and bear arms across America.
-Working together as leaders in this great cause, we can help carry the Second Amendment intact through the millennium.
+Thank you for your support and financial contributions to the NRA Civil Rights Defense Fund.
+Please let your friends, neighbors and co-workers know about the important work that the NRA Civil Rights Defense Fund is doing.
+Ask them to step forward also and to make a commitment to secure their civil right to keep and bear arms across America.
+Working together as leaders in this great cause, we can help protect your Second Amendment rights through the millennium.